DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 It is **strongly** advised to move these off the system your server runs on.

-Google Drive sync can be used to automatically upload the files to a external cloud, but other solutions are available!
+Google Drive Sync can be used to automatically upload the files to a external cloud, but other solutions are available!

 ### Where do I download x?